bright/new-www/content/our-areas/cloud-services.md

   develop cloud-native apps.
 our_services_icon: /images/cloud_services_icon.png
 name: cloud services
+short_description: We are experts in AWS cloud development.
+We build cloud applications and help with cloud migration.
 title: join the future with cloud computing services
 image_our_service: /images/cloudservices1.png
 image_alt_our_service: cloud computing services